PHARMACEUTICAL TECHNOLOGY LABORATORY

 Farmacopea Ufficiale XII Ed.

-The course will be carried out through frontal lessons (2CFU) during which the fundamentals, the theoretical and practical aspects of the compounding will be presented and discussed.
+The course will be carried out through frontal lessons (2CFU) during which the fundamentals, the theoretical and practical aspects of the compounding, included principles of pharmaceutical calculations, will be presented, and discussed.

 Assessment methods and criteria

-To acquire the final grade of the exam, the student must show to be have learned and to be able to use the basic concepts of each subject.
-In particular he/she should:
+To acquire the final grade of the exam, the student must demonstrate to have understood, and to be able to apply, the fundamental concepts of each topic.
+In particular, the student must, in sequential order:

-1. knowledge and comprehension (theoretical and practical) capability of the subjects studied;
+1. knowledge and comprehension (theoretical and practical) capability of the topics studied.

 3. communication skills and appropriate use of the technical language;